kyverno/kyverno/documentation/installation.md

 ````

 Here is a script that generates a self-signed CA, a TLS certificate-key pair, and the corresponding kubernetes secrets: [helper script](/scripts/generate-self-signed-cert-and-k8secrets.sh)

+# Configure a namespace admin to access policy violations

+During Kyverno installation, it creates a ClusterRole `policyviolation` which has the `list,get,watch` operation on resource `policyviolations`.
+To grant access to a namespace admin, configure [definitions/rolebinding.yaml](../definitions/rolebinding.yaml) then apply to the cluster.

+- Replace `metadata.namespace` with namespace of the admin
+- Configure `subjects` field to bind admin's role to the ClusterRole `policyviolation`

 # Installing outside of the cluster (debug mode)